I want to personally welcome you back to this

 the IRA owner dies, so that you can make any required

-elections under the new IRA agreement.
+RMD elections on time under the new IRA agreement.
 Always move the

 Normally, only 401-k accounts